Maggi Stratford

 Many in the trans community tell me they feel 'betrayed' by their voice; it doesn't correspond to or reflect who they are.

 This sense of disparity between who you know yourself to be, and how you are heard, can lead to enormous frustration. and hurt.
-You might feel that you can't communicate honestly with the world, and may often experience unwanted and unkind attention because of your voice.
+You might feel that you can't communicate honestly with the world, and may experience unwanted and unkind attention because of your voice.
 Voice dysphoria can be so strong that some trans women elect not to speak at all outside their immediate family or close friendship group.

 This in turn can lead to isolation, or unwanted attention, and both can be devastating to well-being.